York and York Harbor, Maine

 York has become a year-round vacation destination - no matter what the season, a visit to York will be a truly memorable and fun experience for all.
 In the winter, watch the Lighting of the Nubble at Christmastime for a festive start to the season.
 In the summer, visitors can enjoy York Days, an annual festival filled with food and fun for all ages.
 York's Harvestfest in the Fall is a great way to see the beautiful foliage and changing colors by the ocean and engage in some fun seasonal activities like pumpkin carving.

 Visitors have many different lodging options in York, York Beach and York Harbor.
 Grand seaside inns are exquisitely decorated and maintained for an intimate and romantic feel.
 Larger resorts and hotels are perfect for family fun with large pools and recreational facilities.
-Beachside motels are affordable and enjoyable with scenic ocean views and easy access to all that York has to offer.
+Beachside motels are affordable with scenic ocean views and easy access to all that York has to offer.